Matthew Camp

-Matthew Camp (born March 15, 1984) is an American adult performer, model, internet personality, and artist.
+Matthew Camp (born March 15, 1984) is an American gay pornographic film actor and social media personality.
 Camp came to prominence in 2013 with Getting Go: The Go Doc Project.
 In 2020, Camp was co-host of the reality television competition series Slag Wars.

 Biography

 Matthew Camp began his career as a go-go dancer in New York City bars at the age of 21.
-He is the protagonist of documentary project “Camp Chaos”, created by Corey Krueckeberg.
+He is the protagonist of documentary project "Camp Chaos", created by Corey Krueckeberg.

-Camp has modeled for underwear brands as well as created fragrance and clothing lines, including "Matthew Camp Designs" and "Daddy Couture", a collaboration with Rebecca More.
+Camp has modeled for underwear brands as well as created fragrance and clothing lines, including Matthew Camp Designs and Daddy Couture, a collaboration with Rebecca More.
 Camp was featured on the cover of the British gay magazine Attitude in 2019.

 Camp is also known for being an LGBTQ+ and sex positivity activist.
 About 2018, when the club scene continued to slow down in New York, Camp moved to Hudson, New York and created an account on OnlyFans.
 Camp's Instagram account has more than half a million followers.

-Camp was the victim of a suspected hate crime attack in early 2021.
+Camp was the victim of a suspected hate crime in early 2021.
 His house in Poughkeepsie was the target of an arson attack on January 14, while the perpetrator was captured on security cameras spreading the fire accelerant on the porch and setting the house ablaze.